goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 namespace, which is used as the default.
 Then we register an adapter with the system on line 4-7.
 The interfaces and classes are referred to by a proper Python dotted name.
-The configure tag might also contain an i18n_domain attribute that contains the domain that is used for all the translatable strings in the configuration.
+The configure tag might also contain an ``i18n_domain`` attribute that contains the domain that is used for all the translatable strings in the configuration.

 As everywhere in BlueBream, there are several naming and coding conventions for ZCML inside a package.
-By default you should name the configuration file configure.zcml.
+By default you should name the configuration file, ``configure.zcml``.
 Inside the file you should only declare namespaces that you are actually going to use.
 When writing the directives make sure to logically group directives together and use comments as necessary.
 Comments are written using the common XML syntax: ``<!--...-->``.
 For more info see Steve's detailed ZCML Style Guide at